 Fintown, County Donegal.

-The Fintown Railway is the only operational railway in County Donegal ... and only through the summer months.
-Based on a restored section of the former County Donegal Railway, the route winds through five kilometres of highland and lakeside scenery.
-Very picturesque.
+The Fintown Railway is the only operational railway in County Donegal but only through the summer months.
+Based on a restored section of the former County Donegal Railway, the route winds through 3 miles (five kilometers) of highland and lakeside scenery.
+The train trip is very picturesque.
 The historic Railcar 18 might be coupled to a less glamorous diesel workhorse, but you are really riding on a piece of history.

 For more information, please look at the Fintown Railway website.